 Since 1993, Erwin has worked in various types of entertainment venues including arenas, convention centers and theaters.
 In Jacksonville, Florida, she held various management roles for SMG-Jacksonville facilities, such as TIAA Bank Field, Vystar Veterans Memorial Coliseum, and the Times Union Center for the Performing Arts.
 In addition, she also served on the Super Bowl Host Committee and Event Team for Super Bowl XXXIX.

-Previous experiences in the entertainment venue management industry include positions with Reunion Arena, the Charlotte Coliseum, Mobile Convention and Civic Centers and Jacksonville Entertainment Facilities.
-Adina received a BA in Physical Education from the University of North Carolina at Chapel Hill and went on to earn her Masters degree from the University of Massachusetts Sport Management Program, specializing in Entertainment Venue Management.
+Prior to her position in Florida, Erwin was Director of Guest Services at the American Airlines Center in Dallas, Texas where she created, managed and supervised a guest services department recognized for excellence in service by the National Basketball Association.
+She served on the Opening Team for this arena and served as the Event Manager for the 1999 Stanley Cup Champion Dallas Stars.
+Her additional previous experience in the entertainment venue management industry include positions with Reunion Arena, the Charlotte Coliseum, Mobile Convention and Civic Centers.
+Erwin received a BA in Physical Education from the University of North Carolina at Chapel Hill and went on to earn her Masters degree from the University of Massachusetts Sport Management Program.

-Venues Today Magazine recognized Adina as one of the 2013 “Women of Influence” in the music and entertainment venues industry and she has been selected as one of the 2017 “Women Who Mean Business” by the Atlanta Business Chronicle.
-She is a graduate of the Arts Leaders of Metro Atlanta (ALMA) program and is a member of the Kiwanis Club of Atlanta, the Advisory Board for the Trust for Public Land and the Board of Trustees for the IAVM Foundation.
+VenuesNow Magazine recognized Erwin as a “Women of Influence” in the music and entertainment venues industry and she was selected as one of the “Women Who Mean Business” by the Atlanta Business Chronicle.
+She has served as Chair of the Board of Trustees for the IAVM Foundation and is currently 1 st Chair Elect for the Board of Directors of IAVM.